nuxt/content/docs/content/studio/index.md

 ---
 seo:
   title: Meet Studio, content edition for everyone.
   description: Nuxt Studio brings visual editing to your Nuxt Content projects.
     Anyone can contribute to the website thanks to our versatile editor that adapt to markdown, YAML, or JSON – no technical expertise needed.
 Built for developers, made for everyone.
 ---

 ::u-page-hero
-  :::div{class="hidden sm:block"}
+  :::div{.hidden.sm:block}
     ::::u-color-mode-image
     ---
     class: size-full absolute bottom-0 inset-x-4 z-[-1]